 Solato, is a countertop robot for making fresh gelato, sorbets, and frozen yoghurt.
 With fresh ingredients and zero preservatives, Solato is leading the way with gelato crafted seconds before consumption.
 Using biodegradable capsules, which double as the serving bowl, Solato is ideal to cater to the food industry trend for fresh ice cream.

 Bringing together plant-specific insights by capturing previously unobserved and invisible features, Vivid Machines, helps fruit and vegetable farmers optimize quality and yield using vision sensors and ML.

-7 Successful Companies in the F&B Industry Showing the Importance of AI
+7 Successful Startups in the F&B Industry Showing the Importance of AI

 1. Agrima Infotech

 Founded in 2011, Agrima Infotech uses Food Vision API.
 Their RecipeBook app allows users to scan any food item based on which it suggests recipes that can be made using those ingredients.
 In light of the pandemic, being able to use pantry ingredients is an up-and-coming food and beverage trend of 2021.
 RecipeBook was a huge hit and led to heaps of downloads.